The commerce industry is always seeking ways to attract users and convert them into buying customers.

 Web-based VR applications present certain difficulties, as you need to take into account the compatibility between the headset and the browser.

-Some browsers do not support all headset models; thus, the application may be somewhat restricted in use.
+Some browsers do not support all VR headset models; thus, the application may be somewhat restricted in use.

 The popular tools for the development of virtual reality applications running in browsers include the following: